-Diaper rash (diaper dermatitis) is a skin problem caused by the skin staying wet, rubbing from the diaper, and contact with chemicals in the urine and stool.
+Diaper rash (diaper dermatitis) is the most common skin problem in babies and young children.
 The skin may look red, raw, scalded, or burned.
-While a diaper rash is uncomfortable, generally it is not a serious problem.
+A diaper rash is uncomfortable.
+But in most cases, it's not a serious problem.

 A diaper rash may also be a sign of abuse or neglect.

-Most diaper rashes last about 24 hours and can be treated at home.
-The rash clears up when the diapers are changed more often, careful washing and cleaning of the skin is done, or nonprescription ointments are put on the area.
-Treatment for diaper rash is the same for both children and adults.
+Most diaper rashes clear up within 2 to 3 days when treated at home.
+The rash usually clears up when diapers are changed more often, the skin is carefully cleaned, and over-the-counter ointments are put on the area.
+A diaper rash that becomes raw, oozes fluid, or bleeds is harder to treat.

 Many things can affect how your body responds to a symptom and what kind of care you may need.
 These include:

 You have answered all the questions.
 Based on your answers, you may be able to take care of this problem at home.

 Signs that diaper rash may be a fungal infection include:

 Symptoms of a more serious infection in the diaper area may include:

 These symptoms usually last more than 2 days (48 hours) without getting better.
 A milder diaper rash usually will start to improve sooner.